Cubs vs. Diamondbacks Player Props Betting Odds

-Cody Bellinger is one of the top players with prop bets for the taking when the Arizona Diamondbacks and the Chicago Cubs meet at Wrigley Field on Friday (first pitch at 2:20 PM ET).
+Cody Bellinger is one of the top players with prop bets available when the Chicago Cubs and the Arizona Diamondbacks meet at Wrigley Field on Saturday (starting at 2:20 PM ET).

 Bet on this matchup or its props with BetMGM!